NathanGrenier/SOEN-357-Mini/_posts/2025-02-20-design-process.md

 ---

 # Introduction
 Welcome to the behind-the-scenes journey into the making of the Health Companion Super App!
 In this blog post, I'll be pulling back the curtain on the UI/UX design process, from early user research and persona creation to the nitty-gritty of prototyping and usability testing.
-This isn’t just a dry report; it’s a story of transforming complex healthcare challenges into an intuitive, engaging mobile experience.
+This isn't just a dry report; it's a story of transforming complex healthcare challenges into an intuitive, engaging mobile experience.

 This app is designed to empower individuals with chronic conditions by helping them manage their medications, schedule doctor appointments, and securely communicate with healthcare professionals all with ease and clarity.
 Join me as I share my creative process, the challenges I faced, and the insights that drove my design decisions, giving you a closer look at how I developed a truly user-centered healthcare solution.